Lo Nuestro Awards: Premio Lo Nuestro a la Excelencia

 In addition to categories for different genres of music, the honors include "Premio Lo Nuestro a la Excelencia", (literally, The "Ours" award for Excellence), a career or lifetime achievement award.

 Records

 Most wins

-As of the 2025 edition, the record for most Premios Lo Nuestro won is held by Shakira with 38 awards.
-The record for most Premios Lo Nuestro won by a male artist belongs to Marc Anthony, with 29 awards.
+As of the 2026 edition, the record for most Premios Lo Nuestro won is held by Shakira with 40 awards.
+The record for most Premios Lo Nuestro won by a male artist belongs to Bad Bunny and Marc Anthony, with 30 awards.
 The record for most wins for a group belongs to Intocable, who have collected 25 awards.